Charles Thompson (American football): Return to football

 Although his sentence carried a maximum term of 27 months and a minimum term of 21, he was released after 17 months and transferred to Central State University, a historically black university located in Wilberforce, Ohio.
 He joined Central State's then-NAIA football team primarily as a running back, and helped them win the 1992 NAIA Division I Championship.
 As a 25-year-old junior, Thompson carried 200 times for 1,018 yards and five touchdowns and caught 29 passes for 439 yards and 7 touchdowns.
-He decided to forgo his senior year and enter the 1993 NFL Draft; but his past proved to be too great a risk for NFL teams, and he went undrafted and never played in the NFL.
+He decided to forgo his senior year and enter the 1993 NFL draft; however, his past proved to be too great a risk for NFL teams, so he went undrafted and never played in the NFL.

 Post-football

 With his football career over, Thompson completed his degree, reaffirmed his Christianity and married.
 He found success as a motivational speaker, and his turnaround was featured in a Sports Illustrated "Where are they now?" feature.
 His oldest son Kendal Thompson also played quarterback at University of Oklahoma before transferring to the University of Utah.
-He was instrumental in Utah's win over #8 UCLA on October 4, 2014.
+He was instrumental in Utah's win over the #8 UCLA Bruins on October 4, 2014.
 In July 2016, Kendal signed a three-year contract as a wide receiver for the Washington Redskins.
 His middle son, Casey Thompson, played at the University of Texas from 2017 to 2021.
 After dealing with a hand injury between various starts during the 2021 season, he announced he would transfer to the University of Nebraska-Lincoln.
+On May 10, 2023, he transferred to Florida Atlantic University.
+On January 11, 2024, he announced his transfer to the University of Oklahoma for his final year of college eligibility.
+His youngest son is Cade Thompson, who played as a tight end at Southmoore High School.

-His youngest son is Cade Thompson.
-Charles currently resides in Oklahoma City.
+Thompson currently resides in Oklahoma City.